Free Shipping on all orders over $150

 Fibre-Rich-Vegetables

-4. Eat high-fibre foods: such as fresh fruit and veggies, legumes, quinoa, and brown rice.
+2. Eat more high-fibre foods – think fresh fruit and veggies, legumes and whole grains like quinoa, and brown rice.
 (Chia seeds are amazing.)

-5. Feast on fermented foods: kefir, sauerkraut, miso, kimchi, kefir yoghurt.
+4. Add fermented foods – like kefir, sauerkraut, miso, kimchi, plain yoghurt.

-6. Chew slowly and often: good digestion begins in your mouth so make good use of the enzymes in your saliva to help with the food breakdown process.
+5. Chew slowly and often – good digestion begins in your mouth so make good use of the enzymes in your saliva to help with the food breakdown process.

 Meet Jane, a successful career woman.